rpm-py-installer/rpm-py-installer/docs/users_guide.md

 ## FAQ & Note

 - Q. I ran `pip install rpm-py-installer` or ran `rpm-py-installer` as a required install dependency in `setup.py`.
 But the Python binding is not installed.
-- A. If pip's cache for rpm-py-installer is available and used, installing process was skipped.
-Remove pip's cache directory or run `pip install` with `--no-cache-dir` option.
+- A. If `wheel` package is installed, and the cache for `rpm-py-installer` is used, the installing process is skipped.
+In this case, run `pip install` with `--no-cache-dir` option.

   ```
-  $ rm -rf ~/.cache/pip

-  $ pip install rpm-py-installer
+  $ pip install --no-cache-dir rpm-py-installer
   ```

   or

   ```
+  $ rm -rf ~/.cache/pip

-  $ pip install --no-cache-dir rpm-py-installer
+  $ pip install rpm-py-installer
   ```

 - Q. I got an install error.